brightspot/react-examples/client-authentication-ssr/README.md

 Next, `ClientAuthEndpointClient` uses the `afterSave` method to programmatically create an API key (clientSecret) and apply it to the `ClientAuthSsrEndpoint`.

 > **_Note_** This example generates an API key based off of the name of the API Endpoint to make the example easier to run.
 The resulting key will always be the same unless the name of the API Endpoint file is changed.
-In a production environment, use more unique seed when generating the key.
+In a production environment, use more unique characters when generating the key.

 Finally, the front-end Next.js app uses the `getServerSideProps` function to run the API call to the Brightspot GraphQL Endpoint on the server side.
 The API key is stored as an environment variable in the `.env` file and does not have `NEXT_PUBLIC` prepended, meaning it is not visible to the web browser.